Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 • Requires investment in expensive equipment and technologies to collect data: IoT sensors and data analytics tools add upfront costs.

-• Typically requires maintenance team training: Your employees need training to understand and respond to predictive insights.
+• Typically involves maintenance team training: Your employees need training to understand and respond to predictive insights.

 When to Use Reactive vs. Preventive vs. Predictive Maintenance